awsdocs/aws-cli-user-guide/doc_source/cli-chap-tutorial.md

    $ chmod 400 devenv-key.pem
    ```

-## Launch and Connect to the Instance<a name="tutorial-launch-and-connect"></a>
+## Step 4: Launch and Connect to the Instance<a name="tutorial-launch-and-connect"></a>

 You are now ready to launch an instance and connect to it\.

 **To launch and connect to the instance**

 1. Run the following command, using the ID of the security group that you created in the previous step\.
 The `--image-id` parameter specifies the Amazon Machine Image \(AMI\) that Amazon EC2 uses to bootstrap the instance\.
-You can find an image ID for your region and operating system using the [Amazon EC2 console](https://console.aws.amazon.com/ec2/)\.
-If you are using the default subnet for a default VPC, you can omit the `--subnet-id` parameter; otherwise, specify the ID of the subnet in which you'll launch your instance\.
+You can find an image ID for your AWS Region and operating system using the [Amazon EC2 console](https://console.aws.amazon.com/ec2/)\.
+If you're are using the default subnet for a default VPC, you can omit the `--subnet-id` parameter; otherwise, specify the ID of the subnet in which you'll launch your instance\.
 **Note**
 This example shows the command split across multiple lines with the Linux '\\' line continuation character\.
 You can, of course, submit it all as a single line\.
 For the Windows command line, replace the '\\' with a '^'\.